GlennonPerson/GenerativeMusicTemplate/README.md

 - Three instruments (Sound1, Sound2, Sound3) set for random list play back

 ## Troubleshooting
-Ensure that FMOD is properly imported in the package manager of the Untiy project Check Unity - > Menu -> FMOD -> Edit Settings to make sure the .fspro file is connected Unity may need to restart after initially opening the project.
+- Ensure that FMOD is properly imported in the package manager of the Untiy project
+- Check Unity - > Menu -> FMOD -> Edit Settings to make sure the .fspro file is connected
+- Unity may need to restart after initially opening the project.
+- It will be necessary to rebuild the FMOD banks.
+Go to the FMOD project, File -> Build.
+- If Unity project appears blank go to Assets -> Scenes and select LudicGameLab